md-naim-hassan-saykat/bapil/reports/BAPIL_White_Paper_v1.md

 The Bangladesh AI Policy & Innovation Lab (BAPIL) is proposed as a conceptual framework intended to stimulate research, collaboration, dialogue, and future exploration regarding Artificial Intelligence governance, policy intelligence, digital transformation, and public-sector innovation in Bangladesh.

 This document is intended solely for educational, research, and policy discussion purposes.
+No recommendation contained in this document should be interpreted as official government policy or institutional endorsement.

 ## Table of Contents